qxzcode/hgpl-optimizer/README.md

 A plot will open showing the PU paths (black lines) and PD paths (color coded in order) which must be closed to proceed.
 Optimization runs and file generated.
 A new plot showing the optimized run will open.
+If no output file is specified and `x.plt` is the input file, `x-opt.plt` will be output.